micrub/env-setup/README.md

 # Goal

-Track history of workspace initial setup practice on Ubuntu 14.04.
+Track history of workspace initial setup practice on Ubuntu 14.04 and 16.04.